 Across Aotearoa, schools and kura are at a point where, for whatever reason, they need to change their physical footprint.

-This course supports teachers in putting theory into practice when it comes designing what their learning spaces look like and how they support the type of teaching and learning they want to promote.
+This online programme supports teachers in putting theory into practice when it comes designing what their learning spaces look like and how they support the type of teaching and learning they want to promote.
 It provides participants with the opportunity to delve deeper into the design of innovative learning environments, and guides participants through an active change process that supports them in their context.

 - Discover how their current environment(s) is being used and learners' feelings in relation to it